-For the purposes of FERPA, Iowa State University defines directory information to include both ISU directory information and other public information as defined above.
+For the purposes of FERPA, Iowa State University defines Directory Information to include both Online Directory and Other Public Information as defined above.

 Disclosures Permitted by FERPA

-Iowa State University retains the discretion to disclose both directory and confidential information as indicated in Section 4 of Iowa State University's Notification of Rights Under FERPA.
-Specifically, the university may disclose to the public or to specific individuals, directory or confidential information for reasons of safety if the disclosure meets the criteria under Section 4.
+Iowa State University retains the discretion to disclose Directory and Confidential Information as indicated in Section 4 of Iowa State University's Notification of Rights Under FERPA.
+Specifically, the university may disclose to the public or to specific individuals, Directory and Confidential Information for reasons of safety if the disclosure meets the criteria under Section 4.